 - Expectation – Negative.
-Vice President Pence would push the administration toward a more traditional Republican policy, but shifting alliances may upset the current order.
+Vice President Pence would push the Trump administration toward a more traditional Republican policy, but shifting alliances may upset the current order.

 - Reality – Neutral.
 The president has backed away from calling NATO obsolete and engaged the Syrian military in a limited manner.
 Tensions have risen in the Korean peninsula.